chipmk/tcpip.js/README.md

 ### Loopback interface

-A loopback interface simply forwards packets back to itself.
+A loopback interface simply forwards packets back on to itself.
 It's akin to 127.0.0.1 (`localhost`) on a traditional network stack.

 ```ts
 const loopbackInterface = await stack.createLoopbackInterface({